Appealing A Small Claims Judgment

 CAUTION!
 An appeal doesn’t allow you to re-do your hearing.
 You won’t be able to introduce any new evidence.
 All the new judge is going to look at is what you submitted to the justice of the peace.
 So at your small claims hearing make sure your exhibits are filed as part of the court’s record and that your written submissions are as thorough as possible.

 To file an appeal you must pay a filing fee of $97 to the justice court where your case was filed.
 If the court has already issued an order waiving your filing fees, the order will waive the filing fee on appeal.
 If you cannot afford the filing fee, you can file an Application to Proceed in Forma Pauperis (sometimes called a "fee waiver application"), which is available, free of charge, at the Civil Law Self-Help Center.
-You can also download the form on your computer by clicking one of the formats underneath the form's title below:
+You can also download the form on your computer by clicking underneath the form's title below:

-APPLICATION TO WAIVE FILING FEE (LAS VEGAS ONLY)
+APPLICATION TO WAIVE FILING FEE

 You must also post a cost bond of $250 at the time you file your appeal.
 The $250 cost bond cannot be waived with a fee waiver application.